Skip to main content Request an Appointment

 What Are Dental Implants?

-Dental implants are a fixed, long-term tooth replacement option that combines an implanted titanium post with an attached restoration to recreate a complete, functional tooth.
-Among dental restoration options, dental implants are considered to be the most natural-looking replacement for missing teeth.
-Whether tooth loss was caused by decay, injury, gum disease, oral defects, or other issues, dental implants can provide durable replacement teeth.
+No matter the cause of the tooth loss, dental implants can offer long-lasting tooth replacement.
 Unlike removable tooth replacement options, dental implants can deliver unparalleled security and stability, which reduces the risk of gum irritation and eliminates slipping.
 A full smile achieved with dental implants can improve quality of life and self-confidence when smiling, talking, chewing, and speaking.
 For optimal results, all dental implants are highly customized according to the specific needs of each patient and designed to fuse permanently with the jawbone.

 Who Is a Good Candidate for Dental Implants?